frank-64/ToBeFrank/_posts/2024-06-26-AGI-ChatGPT.md

 ## Introduction

 In my last blog post I concluded that AI is not a threat to the jobs of Software Engineers (SWE).
-As a SWE this may seem biased, so I have decided to delve more deeply into this topic to discuss where AI is at the moment and why (_I believe_) we won't be replaced anytime soon.
+As a SWE this may seem biased, so I have decided to delve more deeply into this topic to discuss where AI is at the moment and why (_I believe_) AI won't take your job anytime soon .
 During this article I will touch on the concept of Artificial General Intelligence (AGI), what this means, how close we are to it and it's relevance to the future of Software Development.
 I'll also talking about the hype around AI and why, all too often, we're seeing these inflated capabilites and pipe dreams rather than candor and reality.

 ## What is Artificial General Intelligence (AGI)?